quadrant-newmedia/jsform/README.md

 ## What it Does

-Any form with `target="jsform"` will be submitted with an XMLHTTPRequest (even if you submit it manually via `form.submit()`).
-We aim to recreate the request exactly as the browser would have created it otherwise.
+Any form with `target="jsform"` will be submitted with an XMLHTTPRequest (even if you submit it manually via `form.submit()`), and several custom events will be dispatched on the form element.

+We aim to recreate the request exactly as the browser would have created it for a normal form.
 The `action` and `method` are read from the form, and can be overridden per-submit button via `formaction` and `formmethod`.
 We ignore `enctype`, however; `application/x-www-form-urlencoded` is always used for GET requests, and `multipart/form-data` is used for all other methods.

-The only opportunity you have to handle the submission is by listening to the events we dispatch.
+## The Events

 All events are dispatched on the form element, and they all bubble (so you can attach listeners directly to `window`).

+Also, you can specify inline event handlers via `on*` attributes, just like native DOM events.
+Like native inline handlers, the content of the attribute will be executed as a function with `event` as the sole parameter, and returning `false` will cause `event.preventDefault()` to be called.

+    <small>Unlike native inline event handlers, ours are implemented by a single event listener, bound to the window on the capturing phase.
+This means they run earlier than native inline handlers would.
+If you don't know what this means, then it's very unlikely to have any impact on your code.</small>

 ### jsformsubmitted